 Joint Statutory Auditors

-The Comments of Comptroller & Auditor General of India (C&AG)forms part of this report and are attached as Annexure-H'.
-You would be pleased to knowthat your company has received NIL comments from C&AG for the year 2016-17.
+The Comments of Comptroller & Auditor General of India (C&AG)forms part of this report and are attached as Annexure-G'.
+You would bepleased to know that there is no comments from C&AG on the Auditor's Report or onthe Financial Statements for the year 2018-19.

 Your Board of Directors wish to thank the shareholders for thecontinued confidence reposed on their Company.
 Your Directors sincerely thank theGovernment of India (GoI) Ministry of Petroleum and Natural Gas (MoP&NG) Ministry ofFinance (MoF) Ministry of Corporate Affairs (MCA) Department of Public Enterprises(DPE) Ministry of Environment and Forest (MoEF) Ministry of External Affairs (MEA)Ministry of Shipping (MoS) Ministry of Home Affairs (MHA) other Ministries andDepartments of the Central Government for their valuable support guidance and continuedco-operation.
 Your Directors also place on record its appreciation for the support fromGovt. of Karnataka.